JUkhan/akka-bidding-system/README.md

 ```

 `Validation Process:` BidRequest validation process is little bit challanging/lengthy.
-For the solution of validation process mostly i used `match pattern` and also `filter`, `map`, `flatMap`, `foldLeft` etc. Also I have added code comments before every logic implementation.
+For the solution of validation process mostly i used `pattern matchin` and also `filter`, `map`, `flatMap`, `foldLeft` etc. Also I have added code comments before every logic implementation.